 Bring Your Lessons to Life with a Field Trip to The Field Museum

 Visit over two dozen exhibits to journey to another place and time, experience a new culture, study real artifacts and specimens, and engage with Field Museum scientists and educators along the way.
-Illinois school groups recieve free general admission with pre-registration and can experience ticketed exhibitions and 3D movies at a discounted rate.
+Illinois school groups receive free general admission with pre-registration and can experience ticketed exhibitions and 3D movies at a discounted rate.
 Get started mapping your focused field trip today by exploring popular content connections, planning student learning experiences, or reviewing our Field Trip Planning Guide.

 Join us this fall as we pilot new activity stations designed to engage students in a 10-minute activity to help focus their exploration on a compelling question or phenomena as they investigate a related exhibition.
 Drop in anytime during your visit from 10:30am-12:30pm.
 Curiosity stations will be piloted from September 8 - December 10, 2015.
 Beginning January 25, 2016, you can try them all on Mondays through Thursdays.